Sharad Yadav

-Sharad Yadav (1 July 1947 – 12 January 2023) was an Indian politician from the Rashtriya Janata Dal (RJD) party.
-He was elected to the Lok Sabha seven times and to the Rajya Sabha four times from JD(U).
-He was the first national president of Janata Dal (United), serving from its formation in 2003 until 2016.
+Sharad Yadav (1 July 1947 – 12 January 2023) was an Indian politician from the Loktantrik Janata Dal(LJD) party.
+He was elected to the Lok Sabha seven times and to the Rajya Sabha four times for Janata Dal (United).
+He was the first national president of JD(U), serving from its formation in 2003 until 2016.
 He was disqualified from the Rajya Sabha in 2017 and removed from party leadership positions for engaging in anti-party activities.

 Early life and education

 Yadav was born on 1 July 1947 to Nand Kishore Yadav and Sumitra Yadav in Babai village in Hoshangabad district of Madhya Pradesh.
 He obtained his Bachelor of Science degree from Robertson College Jabalpur which branched into Government Science College, Jabalpur.
 He also earned a Bachelor of Engineering degree in Electrical Engineering from Jabalpur Engineering College, where he was a gold medalist.

 Political career

-Yadav's involvement with politics started from 1970 onwards when he became the president of Jabalpur University Student Association.
+Yadav's involvement with politics started in 1970 when he became the president of Jabalpur University Student Association.
 He was active in the Bihar Student Movement and was greatly influenced by the socialist ideas of Jayaprakash Narayan and Ram Manohar Lohia.
 He was jailed by the Jabalpur police in 1972 and 1975 due to his involvement with the student movement.